Lufunonyadzani/-AWS_re-Start-Labs/AWS Labs/Lunix/Bash Shell Scripting.md

 ---

-## Full Bash Script: he Bash script shown in the image is designed to automate the creation of a series of numbered files with a custom name prefix.
+## Full Bash Script: The Bash script shown in the image is designed to automate the creation of a series of numbered files with a custom name prefix.

 <img width="1366" height="768" alt="image 2" src="https://github.com/user-attachments/assets/7764661f-5c7e-4eae-9528-a0e7a1879cb7" />